James-APH/Python-Skill-Builders/README.md

 # Beginner Projects

-Author: James Huston
-Email: jamzhuston@gmail.com

 ## Description:

-The purpose of the projects in this repo are to teach me from the fundamentals up to advanced topics in the python programming language.
+The purpose of the projects in this repo is to teach me from the fundamentals to advanced topics in the Python programming language.

 ## Project List: